Carbimazole Tablets 5 mg

 - allergic reaction to thiamazole or propylthiouracil (medicines used to treat thyroid disorders).

-Tell your doctor if you are pregnant or plan to become pregnant or are breastfeeding.
+Tell your doctor if you are pregnant, think you may be pregnant, plan to become pregnant or are breastfeeding.
 Neo-Mercazole crosses the placenta and passes into breast milk.
 Your doctor can discuss with you the risks and benefits of using Neo-Mercazole if you are pregnant or breastfeeding.

 If you have not told your doctor about any of the above, tell him/her before you start taking Neo-Mercazole.

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from a pharmacy, supermarket or health food shop.